kevinchiu/kevinchiu.github.io/content/en/posts/1755636469288-Something-Strange-with-LLMs/index.md

 Here's a table of the models and their answers.
 I'm keeping the question secret for now so I can use it to test future models, but here's a placeholder:

-> This is a question about the number of intersecting points between seven parallel lines on an x-y plane.
+> This is a question about the number of intersecting points between seven parallel lines on a 2-dimensional x-y plane.
 Assume each line is placed such that it intersects the x-axis one unit away from the nearest line.
 If the lines are rotated 180 degrees, how many intersection points will there be between the lines?

 > a) 7
 > b) 3